ERCO and Long Harbour

 ERCO and Newfoundland

-In 1965 the provincial government launched a campaign to promote the province to international business.
+In 1965 the provincial government launched a campaign to promote international business.
 Newspaper advertisements were run in seven countries, extolling the virtues of Newfoundland: its prime location on shipping lanes between North America and Europe, its ice-free ports, and especially, its cheap hydro-electric power.
-One of these advertisements interested Albright and Wilson, which was looking for a place to produce phosphorus more cheaply than it could in England or Québec, the site its North American phosphorus plant.
+One of these advertisements interested Albright and Wilson, which was looking for a place to produce phosphorus more cheaply than it could in England or Québec, the site of its North American phosphorus plant.

 Other factors also influenced ERCO’s decision to locate in Newfoundland.
 The location was ideal for shipping phosphorus to England, and Long Harbour was an ice-free, deep-water port.
 Also, Long Harbour was near a supply of silica, one of the raw materials of phosphorus production, from the community of Dunville.
 However, cheap power was not the only subsidy that ERCO received from the government.
 In addition to the low fixed rate for electricity, ERCO received over $10 million in electrical subsidies from 1968-1972.
 The Newfoundland government provided ERCO a $15 million bond issue and promised assistance in building infrastructure (roads, water, housing).
 The federal government provided the company with a $5 million grant, built a wharf, and paid $2 million for a road between Long Harbour and the mill.
-The silica, supplied by Dunville Mining Company, was also highly subsidised, at 10 cents per ton.
+The silica, supplied by Dunville Mining Company, was also highly subsidized, at 10 cents per ton.
 By comparison, silica was sold for $4.30 per ton in the United States at the same time.

 Construction of the plant began on August 1, 1966, with Smallwood presiding at the official sod-turning ceremony.
 At its peak, the construction phase employed 1,300 people.
 Smallwood himself stipulated that 90 percent of the workers had to be Newfoundlanders.
 Engineers and managers were hired internationally.
 The plant was completed in 1968 at a total cost of $40 million.

 Included in the cost were two ships built at a cost of $4 million each to transport liquid phosphorus, the Albright Explorer and the Albright Pioneer.
 They were designed and launched in England.
-These specialised vessels were the first of their kind.
+These specialized vessels were the first of their kind.
 They carried 5,000 tons of phosphorus in four 1,250 ton tanks equipped with electrically-heated water jackets that kept the phosphorus liquid for pumping.
 The phosphorus was also kept in inert gas and under water, as it is highly flammable in the presence of air.

 In December 1968 the plant went into production, powered by electricity from Bay d’Espoir.
 It was equipped with two 60-megawatt furnaces, among the biggest in the world at the time.
 The plant’s output was rated at 180 tons of phosphorus a day.
 The process used phosphate rock from Florida, coke from the United States and Canada, and silica from Dunville.
 The product, liquid phosphorus, was then pumped into the two vessels and transported across the Atlantic to Portishead, near Bristol.
 The first load was shipped March 1969.
 Albright and Wilson’s phosphorus furnaces in England were shut down after the opening of the Newfoundland plant, and its British factories were used strictly for the discharge and storage of phosphorus shipped from North America.